Data Centers in Albuquerque

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: The Albuquerque market is served by over 14 network carriers as of September 2025, providing solid choice within carrier-neutral facilities.
-This ensures competitive pricing and diverse routing options for redundancy.
+Carrier Density & Carrier Neutrality: The market is served by over 14 network carriers, as of September 2025.
+Customers can find carrier-neutral facilities offering interconnectivity between multiple providers.

-Direct Cloud On-Ramps: There are no direct, public cloud on-ramps within Albuquerque as of September 2025.
-Businesses connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via the nearest network hubs in Phoenix or Dallas.
-Private network extensions using wave or PNI are common solutions for dedicated, low-latency access.
+Direct Cloud On-Ramps: There are no direct, native public cloud on-ramps within Albuquerque, as of September 2025.
+Secure, low-latency access to major cloud providers is achieved via private network extensions to nearby hubs like Phoenix or Dallas.

-Internet Exchange Points (IXPs): Public peering is limited within Albuquerque.
-Most network interconnection is handled through private peering arrangements inside colocation facilities or by backhauling traffic to major regional IXPs in Dallas or Phoenix.
+Internet Exchange Points (IXPs): Public peering is limited within the city.
+Most network traffic exchange occurs through private peering arrangements within local data centers or via transit to major IXPs in Dallas and Phoenix.

-Bare Metal: Bare metal server options are available from providers serving the Southwest region.
-Companies can find dedicated server solutions from providers such as Hivelocity and phoenixNAP to support compute-intensive workloads.
+Bare Metal: Bare metal server options are available from providers in the region.
+Companies like Hivelocity offer dedicated server solutions to meet specific performance and security requirements.

 Power Analysis